AnubhavUjjawal/chowhound/README.md

 ## Introduction:
 This framework works on 2 interfaces: `IngestionWriter` and `Ingestor`.
 - `IngestionWriter` interface defines a `Write` method which allows concrete implementations to write the data to a database, repository or forward data to an `Ingestor`.
-- `Ingestor` interface defines a `ListenAndServe` method which allows concrete implementations to recieve data and handle it with help of `IngestionWriter`.
+- `Ingestor` interface defines a `ListenAndServe` method which allows concrete implementations to receive data, process it and handle it with help of `IngestionWriter`.

 ### How it all fits in:
 - Our data fetching services, example: `DiscourseScraper` are composed with an implementation of `IngestionWriter` interface.
 That allows them the flexibility to switch Ingestion Writers if needed, without changing their own code, as well as code reuse.